guenchi/json/README.md

 ### Important pacth update

-> When writting json-map, I relized that it's more efficient and powerful than old procedure json-set and have features overlap, so I decided to replace the latter with it.
+> When writting json-map, I relized that it's more efficient and powerful than procedure json-set and have features overlap, so I decided to replace the latter with it.
 Then I found il will be useful if I rewrite all the tool procedures with base of json-map.

-json-set, json-push and json-drop is rewrite with higher-order function map as json-map-set, json-map-push, json-map-drop for convienient multi-operating in one time.
+json-set, json-push and json-drop is rewrite with higher-order function map as json-map-set, json-map-push, json-map-drop for convienient multi-branch operating in one time.

 But their **names remain the same**: json-set, json-push and json-drop, so old style call will **not** be **affected.**